hoai/simple-php-comment-script/README.md

 ## Steps

 1) Create your MySQL database
-2) Update /libs/all.php file and add your MySQL database details
+2) Update all.php file and add your MySQL database details
 3) Import database.sql